jflyoo-alt/InfoSecResources/README.md

 The [[Tag Index]] itself also provides a cross-referencing capability to aid in starting a search.
 That is, if a specific topic needs to be searched, the [[Tag Index]] provides a place to start to find tags that would be relevant to the topic at hand.

-Secondarily, the [[Tag Index]] can also aid the user in finding tags that might be abbreviated for the sake of space, as well as maintain control over tags that **could** be abbreviated, thus creating the searching nightmare of "are all the **AD** tags also tagged as **ActiveDirectory**, what about vice versa?"
+Secondarily, the [[Tag Index]] can also aid the user in finding tags that might be abbreviated for the sake of space, as well as maintain control over tags that **could** be abbreviated, thus creating the searching nightmare of "are all the **AD** tags also tagged as **ActiveDirectory**?
+What about vice versa?"